brenoliradev/svelte-standalone/README.md

 #### Ignore runtime:

-By default, the runtime styles are included in all builds.
-Use the `--strip-runtime` flag to bundle shared styles directly into each component:
+By default, the styles from `src/shared` folder are included across the runtime component during builds.
+Use the `--strip-runtime` flag to bundle styles from the `src/styles` folder directly into each component:

 ```bash
 npx standalone build --strip-runtime